johsteffens/actinon/README.md

 ### First Trial
    * Pick a source file from folder [src_acn](https://github.com/johsteffens/actinon/tree/master/src_acn).
 Maybe [wine_glass.acn](https://github.com/johsteffens/actinon/blob/master/src_acn/wine_glass.acn).
    * Run in a terminal: `actinon wine_glass.acn`
-   * After 1 ...
-2 minutes, it will produce the image file `wine_glass.acn.pnm`.
+   * After a short time, it will produce the image file `wine_glass.acn.pnm`.
    The file gets updated at intervals, gradually improving image-quality.
-   After around 20 ...
-60 min (depending on CPU speed), rendering should be completed.
+   After around 3 ...
+30 min (depending on CPU speed and number of cores), rendering should be completed.
    Interrupt any time with Ctl-C, which will save an intermediate result and terminate.
    You can resume from an incomplete image later.
    * You may want to convert the image to a more common format with netpbm or similar tool (e.g. `pnmtopng`).